Rabaul in Papua New Guinea was our next port of call on the world cruise. What is there to see in Rabaul in Papua New Guinea?

 Rabaul Volcano Observatory

-We visited the Volcanological Observatory that closely monitors 14 active volcanoes and 23 dormant volcanoes.
+We visited the Volcanological Observatory which closely monitors 14 active volcanoes and 23 dormant volcanoes.

 It was full of computers monitoring the volcanoes and other measuring devices.